inanepain/dumper/README.md

 > $Id$ ($Date$)

-A little tool to help with debugging by writing a `var_dump` like message unobtrusively to a collapsable panel at the bottom of a page.
+A little tool to help with debugging by writing a `var_dump` like message unobtrusively to a collapsible panel at the bottom of a page.

 ## Install